The Strategic Lead Transport

 fundamental changes to the Priorities List, and was on the agenda

-currently looking at the scheme design, but the Council had not
+were currently looking at the scheme design, but the Council had

-received detail on this.
-The Strategic Lead Transport Development
+not received detail on this.

-then added that HE had provided the data sharing agreement and

-cordoned model, and these had been separated into two sections.
-The

-currently analysing the data.
-He moved onto discussing the Health

-Impact Assessment (HIA), which was being progressed and officers

-had now agreed to its scope.
 The Strategic Lead Transport

+Development then added that HE had provided the data sharing

+agreement and cordoned model, and these had been separated into two

+consultants, PBA, were currently analysing the data.
+He moved onto

+discussing the Health Impact Assessment (HIA), which was being

+progressed and officers had now agreed to its scope.
+The Strategic

-Development finished by stating that the Council were expecting an
+Lead Transport Development finished by stating that the Council

-announcement from HE in the next few weeks, which would allow for
+were expecting an announcement from HE in the next few weeks, which

 The Chair asked if the LTC Task Force would be able to take part in a traffic modelling workshop, as this had been mentioned in a previous meeting.
 The Strategic Lead Transport Development replied that this could now be progressed and a suitable date could be identified.
 He clarified that PBA would need to analyse the data first, but at the July meeting of the LTC Task Force, a discussion could take place regarding a date for the workshop.